 In my spare time, I was also a Director of Artist Management.
 My role involved me overseeing the talent acquisition and development of emerging and established artists for Elusive Festival, an ongoing event that I co-created in March 2020 in Kent, England.
 I collaborated with a diverse and dynamic team of festival organizers, promoters, and performers, and leveraged my interpersonal and organizational skills to ensure the smooth and successful execution of the festival.
 I still support the team from Canada when I can.

 While articling for a boutique labour and employment law firm, George was an activist with the Council of Canadian’s Ottawa chapter, and later became the Council’s head of human resources.
 In the past, George has written freelance articles, mostly in the area of labour law and labour relations, for publishers such as Canada Law Book, Lancaster House, and Workforce magazine.
 As a result of his experiences, he became a founding member of the C.E.P.’s Canadian Freelance Union, now part of Unifor.

-Advising organizations in the non-profit, private, and public sectors, George’s repertoire includes collective agreement interpretation, conflict resolution, training, collective bargaining, legal drafting and research.
-He is a member of the Chartered Professionals in Human Resources, BC & Yukon and of the Law Society of Upper Canada.
+Advising organizations in the non-profit, private, and public sectors, George’s repertoire includes collective agreement interpretation, investigations, conflict resolution, training, collective bargaining, legal drafting and research.
+He is a member of the Chartered Professionals in Human Resources, BC & Yukon and of the Law Society of Ontario.